Regional Municipality of Ottawa–Carleton

-The Regional Municipality of Ottawa–Carleton was a Regional Municipality and Census Division in Ontario, Canada, that existed between January 1, 1969, and January 1, 2001, and was primarily centred on the City of Ottawa.
-It was created in 1969 by restructuring Carleton County and annexing Cumberland Township from the United Counties of Prescott and Russell into the newly created Region of Ottawa–Carleton.
+The Regional Municipality of Ottawa–Carleton (RMOC) was a regional municipality and census division in Ontario, Canada, that existed between January 1, 1969, and January 1, 2001.
+Primarily centred on the City of Ottawa, it was created in 1969 by restructuring Carleton County and annexing Cumberland Township from the United Counties of Prescott and Russell into the newly created Region of Ottawa–Carleton.

-It was the second Regional Municipality to be created in Ontario after the Municipality of Metropolitan Toronto.
-It served as an upper-tier level of municipal government, aggregating municipal services on a region-wide basis like the Counties and Regional Municipalities of Southern Ontario, and was the only upper-tier municipal government ever created in Eastern Ontario.
-The Regional Municipality was dissolved upon the creation of the amalgamated City of Ottawa on January 1, 2001.
+It was the second regional municipality to be created in Ontario after the Municipality of Metropolitan Toronto.
+It served as an upper-tier level of municipal government, aggregating municipal services on a region-wide basis like the counties and regional municipalities of southern Ontario, and was the only upper-tier municipal government ever created in eastern Ontario.
+The regional municipality was dissolved upon the creation of the amalgamated City of Ottawa on January 1, 2001.

-Constituent Municipalities
+Constituent municipalities

-The Regional Municipality originally consisted of the Cities of Ottawa and Eastview, the Villages of Rockcliffe Park, Richmond and Stittsville, and the Townships of Torbolton, Fitzroy, Huntley, March, Goulbourn, Nepean, Osgoode, Marlborough, North Gower, Gloucester and Cumberland.
-At the same time as the creation of the Region, the City of Eastview was renamed the City of Vanier.
+The regional municipality originally consisted of the cities of Ottawa and Eastview, the villages of Rockcliffe Park, Richmond and Stittsville, and the townships of Torbolton, Fitzroy, Huntley, March, Goulbourn, Nepean, Osgoode, Marlborough, North Gower, Gloucester and Cumberland.
+At the same time as the creation of the region, the City of Eastview was renamed the City of Vanier.